Wednesday, December 27, 2017

 Ban on Surrogacy Bazar

-Filmmaker Karan Johar has made us all aware how ecstatic he is at having become the father of twins born to a surrogate mother.
-As a single father, he would have been well aware that there is a Surrogacy Regulation Bill pending in parliament which, once passed, will make his actions illegal and even fetch him a 10-year jail term.
+nand PandeyFilmmaker Karan Johar has made us all aware of how ecstatic he is at becoming the father of twins born to a surrogate mother.
+As a single father, he would have been well aware that a Surrogacy Regulation Bill is pending in parliament which, once passed, will make his actions illegal and even fetch him a 10-year jail term.
 Johar, and other celebrities like Aamir Khan and Shah Rukh Khan who also have children born through surrogacy, are fortunate since the proposed bill, due to be passed shortly, would have branded them as criminals.
-In fact, the bill is not just draconian, it flies in the face of Article 14 and 21 of the constitution which guarantees “equality before the law and equal protection of laws to all” and “protection of life and personal liberty of all persons”.
+In fact, the bill is not just draconian, it flies in the face of Articles 14 and 21 of the constitution which guarantees “equality before the law and equal protection of laws to all” and “protection of life and personal liberty of all persons”.

-The Surrogacy Regulation Bill proposes a blanket ban on commercial surrogacy and restricts ethical and altruistic surrogacy to legally wedded infertile Indian couples who have been married for at least five years.
-The husband must be between 26 and 55 years and the wife, between 23 and 50 years.
-Overseas Indians, foreigners, unmarried couples, single parents, live-in partners, gay and lesbian couples are barred from commissioning the services of a surrogate mother.
+The Surrogacy Regulation Bill proposes a blanket ban on commercial surrogacy.
+He restricts ethical and altruistic surrogacy to legally wedded infertile Indian couples who have been married for at least five years.
+The husband must be between 26 and 55 years and the wife, between 23 and 50.
+Overseas Indians, foreigners, unmarried couples, single parents, live-in partners, and gay and lesbian couples are barred from commissioning the services of a surrogate mother.
 Only a married blood relative, who must have herself borne a child and is not an NRI or a foreigner, can be a surrogate mother, but only once in a lifetime.
 Indian couples with biological or adopted children are prohibited from having children through surrogacy.
 Commercial surrogacy will result in a jail term of at least ten years and a fine of up to Rs 10 lakh.

 EXPLOITED AND MISUSED